 Skulls and bones are both useful for our teaching programs.
 As with nests, it’s helpful if you can provide some information on were they where found (field? hardwood forest? streambank?) to aid in species identification.

 Due to the toxic chemicals historically used in taxidermy preparation, we generally do not accept mount donations.
 If you are looking for a new home for a newer mount that is in good shape, please contact Karen Seaver to see if it would be a fit for the Harris Center.

 Our natural history collection is an essential tool for cultivating wonder and deepening connection to wildlife and wild places.
 We’re grateful to the many friends who have contributed artifacts over the years.
 We can assure you that they’re put to good use!

 Migratory birds — including dead birds, bird parts (such as feathers), abandoned nests, and nonviable eggs — are federally protected, and a permit is required to take any of these items from the wild.
 The Harris Center holds both federal (USFWS) and state (NHFG) permits, which allow us to accept wild specimens for use in conservation education.

-If you have questions about donating natural history artifacts to the Harris Center’s teaching collection, please call us at (603) 525-3394.
+If you have questions about donating natural history artifacts to the Harris Center’s teaching collection, please contact Karen Seaver at (603) 525-3394 or by email.